 One man in Ireland believed that diversification away from traditional farming was the direction he should be taking and now runs a multi-million-euro business, all of which started from a 14-acre smallholding handed down through his family.

 In the early 1980s, Padraig Giblin was an accomplished hurling player, representing County Clare, in addition to holding down a full-time job with the Irish state-owned Electricity Supply Board (ESB).
 The early 1980s were good for ESB which employed 14,000 staff; however, as the decade came to an end, it was closing buildings and cutting costs.
 During this time of uncertainty, Padraig was responsible for the catch nets at the hurling ground which prevented the sliotars used in the game, from landing on the road outside.
 He found this maintenance work hard and so designed a pulley system for the nets, thereby making the job much easier.
 This design was the beginning of Sportworld Netting, a company with its base in County Clare.
 Padraig remains the managing director today.

 Padraig left work as the netting business took off, with contracts with the Aviva Stadium and Croke Park to name just a couple.
-At this time Padraig’s father inherited a 14-acre farm and eight head of cattle.
+At this time Padraig’s father inherited a farm with 14-acres of agricultural land and eight head of cattle.
 Padraig moved his sports netting business onto the farm and sold the cattle.
 The business expanded, utilising farm buildings for storage and he employed 15 staff from the local area and was turning over two million euros.